Abstract

 From our vantage point, we can fairly say that he invented randomization, residual connections, weight initiation schemes, neural Turing machines, recurrent neural networks, vision models, time delay neural networks, multimodal neural networks…

 What is even more astonishing is that, as far as I can see, he did not make use of gradient descent learning at all, not even on a single layer like Widrow and Hoff.
 The perceptron learning rule converges, but only for a single-layered perceptron network on linearly separable data.
 Thus, when it came to two-layered perceptron networks, he randomly wired the first layer, then froze it, and only adapted the second layer.
-This would prove to be a turning point in the “perceptron controversy”.
+This would become the focal point of the “perceptron controversy”.

 In the chapter where he talked about backpropagation (Rosenblatt 1962, vol. 55, chap.
 13), he tried to train both layers in the two-layered perceptron network by extending the perceptron learning algorithm.
 The algorithm works on each individual perceptron unit, but only if the desired output is known.
 The desired outputs for the output units are supplied by the experimenter, but the desired outputs for the hidden units could not be known, so Rosenblatt tried some hacks.
 Essentially, he took the error signals at the output units, and used heuristic rules to “backpropagate the error” to synthesize error signals at the hidden units.
 The precise details are hacky, and no longer of any relevance.